 Monash Urban Lab

-Integrated design and urban planning research for social justice and environmental sustainability.
+Integrated design and urban planning research for social inclusion and environmental sustainability.

-Directed by Professor Carl Grodach, the Monash Urban Lab distinguishes itself through its unique integration of practice-based design and urban planning research.
-The Lab combines multi-scalar architectural design investigations with policy studies focussed on transitioning to sustainable and equitable communities.
-We draw on our strengths within MADA, across campus, and with Australian and international partners to support applied research solutions to community, government, and industry challenges.
+The Monash Urban Lab distinguishes itself through its unique integration of practice-based design and urban planning research.
+The Lab combines multi-scalar architectural design investigations with policy studies focussed on transitioning to sustainable and equitable urban environments and communities at city and regional scales.

 - Sustainable and Inclusive Cities